Splatterhouse 3: Endings

 There are four possible endings, depending on if the player saves Jennifer and David, saves one or the other, or fails to save them both.
-All but the best ending start out with the Mask saying it will continue to exist as long as there's human suffering, and as it shatters, it says that the sky has cleared, and evil has once again been banished.
+All but the best ending start out with the Mask saying it will continue to exist as long as there is human suffering, and as it shatters, it says that the sky has cleared, and evil has once again been banished.
 The endings are as follows.

 Bad Ending (both died): If Rick fails to save both his wife and child, the ending goes as usual, but it states that Rick "stands alone, the weight of failure hanging heavily on him".
 It then shows a picture of him and his family, with the words "Alone.
 All alone..."

 Jennifer Dies or turns into a Mindless Beast but David is Alive: If Rick fails to save Jennifer or she turned into a mindless beast, but rescues David, it shows the ending as normal, but that Jennifer "exists only as a memory".
 It then shows David asking his dad where his mother is, and fades after that.

 David Dies but Jennifer is Alive: If Jennifer is rescued, but David dies, the ending goes on as usual, but with David "being only a memory".
 Jennifer then asks Rick where David is, and after being told (though the dialog isn't shown), she cries out "no".